red75prime/dxgen/README.md

 Code generator for winapi-rs and safe(ish) wrappers around winapi bindings.

-Reads the DirectX header files using libclang and generates the corresponding rust source code.
+Reads the D3D12 and DXGI header files using libclang and generates the corresponding rust source code.
 Provides a system for mapping names to more idiomatic rust names.

 The program requires that path to 'libclang.dll' to be in PATH environment variable.